Skip to content

 WDFW Range Map

-The Dirty Shirt Pack was formed by wolves that split off from the existing Smackout Pack in NE Washington.
+The Dirty Shirt Pack was formed by wolves that split off from the existing Smackout Pack in NE Washington in 2013.

 In early 2017, an adult male and a female were collared.
-The male dispersed to Salmo Pack territory and then up to British Columbia, where he was killed by wildlife managers to protect endangered caribou.
+The male dispersed to the Salmo Pack territory and then up to British Columbia, where he was killed by wildlife managers protecting endangered caribou.
 The female dispersed to an area north of the Smackout Pack territory in May 2017.

-In July 2017, a wolf dispersed from this family and appeared to be establishing a new territory in northern Stevens County with a wolf from British Columbia.
+The same year, a male wolf from the pack died.
+His death was under investigation until the statute of limitations expired.
+In July 2017, a wolf dispersed from the Dirty Shirt family and appeared to be establishing a new territory in northern Stevens County with a wolf from British Columbia.

 In February 2018, state biologists collared one adult wolf from the pack.
 The family had only three wolves at the end of 2018 and did not have breeding pair status for 2018.